romac/LARA-MscSemesterProject/Presentation/slides.md

 # Typeclasses

 - Introduced by Wadler [@AdHocPolymorphism] in 1989 as principled way to implement overloading (*ad-hoc polymorphism*) in functional languages
-- Works very well for expressing and taking advantage of algebraic structures found in datatypes
+- Very well suited for expressing algebraic structures found in datatypes

 ```haskell
 class Monoid a where